Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Introduction

-Accordingly, wind speed and wind power generation forecasts have been widely investigated in the literature (e.g., \cite{Sideratos2012, Jeon2012,Taylor2009}).
-Many studies focus on generating point forecasts of wind speed or power.
-However, due to the highly volatile and intermittent nature of wind power, probabilistic forecasts become more important for decision-making in power system operations under large uncertainties \cite{Sideratos2012}.
+Unlike traditional fossil-based energy sources, wind power generation is severely affected by stochastic weather conditions \cite{hirth2013market}, posing significant challenges in achieving secure power grid operations \cite{Bouffard2008}.
+Thus, accurate forecasting of wind power generation and its uncertainty quantification becomes a critical component in several decision-making processes including unit commitment, economic dispatch, and reserve determination \cite{Zhang2013}.
+Wind power generation forecasts have been widely investigated in the literature (e.g., \cite{Sideratos2012, Taylor2009}).
+Interestingly, many studies focus on generating point forecasts of wind power.
+However, due to the highly volatile and intermittent nature of wind power, probabilistic density forecasts become more crucial for decision-making in power system operations under large uncertainties \cite{Sideratos2012}.

-In providing probabilistic forecasts, prediction uncertainties should be completely recognized.
-In providing wind power forecasts, two major uncertainty sources need to be considered.
-The first is the uncertainties in predicting future wind speed, whereas the second uncertainty arises when the wind speed is converted to the wind power.
-Such wind-to-power relationship is called power curve in wind industry.
-Figure~1 illustrates the impact of both uncertainties in wind speed forecast and conversion process on the probabilistic wind power prediction.
+In providing probabilistic density forecasts, prediction uncertainties should be fully recognized \cite{Choe2018}.
+In particular, two major uncertainty sources need to be considered.
+The first is the uncertainty in predicting future wind speed, whereas the second uncertainty arises when the wind speed is converted to the wind power.
+Such wind-to-power relationship is called \textit{the power curve}.
+Figure~\ref{f1} illustrates the impact of uncertainties in both wind speed forecast and conversion process on the probabilistic density prediction.
 Due to the nonlinearity of power curves, the predictive wind speed distribution is not linearly translated into the probabilistic characteristics of wind power prediction.
 Such nonlinearity causes challenges in quantifying uncertainties in wind power predictions.